 To the extent a director has a material interest in a transaction or agreement contemplated by the Corporation, that director will promptly declare their interest and excuse themselves from any and all discussions regarding the transaction and will not vote with respect to any resolution with respect to such agreement or transaction.
-Directors do not undertake any consulting activities for, or receive any remuneration directly from, the Corporation, other than compensation for serving as a director (or, in the case of Mr. Pease while serving as an Executive, and now Mr. Everett, compensation received as an officer and employee of the Corporation).
+Directors do not undertake any consulting activities for, or receive any remuneration directly from, the Corporation, other than compensation for serving as a director (or, in the cases of Mr. Everett and Mr. Attew, compensation received as an officer and employee of the Corporation).
 The Board encourages a culture of ethical conduct by appointing officers of high integrity and monitoring their performance so as to set an example for all employees.